lucasmeoli/PdM_workspace/practica_04_1/README.md

-# Practice 03
+# Practice 04 - Excercise 01
 ## Author
   Lucas Pablo Meoli

 ## Description
-Implement a software module to work with non-blocking delays using the functions created in Practice 2.
+This exercise focuses on implementing a software solution to handle switch bounce using a Finite State Machine (FSM).
-Practice 2 involves adding functions to manage non-blocking delays, along with an example demonstrating the management of LEDs with various oscillation periods.
+A debounce time of 40 ms is set, ensuring that only stable switch states are recognized.
+The implementation utilizes a non-blocking delay technique similar to the one employed in Practice 3.
+All these modifications are made within the main.c file.